Creating and Editing Posts

 {control postForm}

 Everything should be clear by now.
-The last line shows the form we are about to create.
+The last line renders the form we just created.

 You probably already know how to add a link to EditPresenter and its create action.
 Try it out.